 Audubon Society.
 The Anchorage chapter of the Audubon Society offers a downloadable list of the "Birds of Anchorage" on their Web site and can refer you to local birders who will advise you on the best bird-watching spots.
-The society also hosts bird-watching classes and field trips.
+The society also hosts bird-watching classes, field trips, and other events: a fun one is the Potter Marsh Birding Smackdown every May.
 Anchorage, AK, 99510. www.anchorageaudubon.org.

 Wilderness Birding Adventures.
 Naturalists Lisa Moorehead and Bob Dittrick of Wilderness Birding Adventures offer backcountry birding, wildlife, and natural-history trips to remote parts of Alaska, as well as village-based, birding-focused trips to some of Alaska's birding hot spots.
 Anchorage, AK.
 907/299–3937. www.wildernessbirding.com.

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More